dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/databases.md

 To follow the steps in this guide, you'll need:

 - Familiarity with [Asset definitions](/concepts/assets)

+If you want to run the examples in this guide, you'll need:
 - Connection information for a Snowflake database
+- To `pip install` the `dagster-duckdb` and `dagster-snowflake` packages

 </details>